 I Found a post on Eilas Photography’s Blog and thought it was inspiring, in a different kind of way.
 This married couple promised their kids a tree house.
 So, the father, apparently a creative individual, decided to put together this amazing structure.
 I’m not sure how long it took to put it together, or even if they had planned a timeframe, but it looks like there was a ton of detail and thought put into it.
-This is not your cookie-cutter tree house!
+Read the whole post

 I recently read on Radar Online that Andy Warhol’s former apartment in New York is on sale for $5.8 million.
 At first I got a little bit excited because he was an artist.
 I always get excited about other artists.
 But I am not a huge fan of Andy Warhol.
 I don’t think that his Campbell’s soup labels and Marilyn Monroe diptych could persuade me to live in his townhouse.
 What do you think?
 Would you live in this Manhattan townhouse?
-If so, would you pay that much because Andy Warhol owned it at one point?
+Read the whole post

 Stair cases are fun.
 I’m serious, what little kid doesn’t want to play on the stairs when you go to the mall?
 How about the escalator?
 Moving stairs!
 Come on now.
 Stairs are awesome.
 So, I found this neat post Via edot and thought you guys would enjoy it.

 edot compiled some images of staircases from around the world.
 Some are intriguing, yet practical and others are not so practical, but all of them are unique.
-Their designers deserve some credit regardless of whether or not they were actually considering the functionality.
-Maybe those designs would be better displayed in a museum…
+Read the whole post

 Hotel Silken Puerta America in Madrid, Spain is a unique hotel designed by many artists and architects working together.
 The goal was to develop a “neverbeen- attempted-before project that has brought together nineteen of the top architecture and design studios in the world from thirteen different countries”.